Mysterious "rogue planet" spotted gobbling 6 billion tons of gas and dust a second

 But what the astronomers saw happen to Cha 1107-7626 "blurs the line between stars and planets," study co-author Belinda Damian said in a statement.

-In August this year, the planet suddenly started devouring matter from its disc at a record-breaking six billion tons per second — eight times faster than a few months earlier.
+In August this year, the planet suddenly started devouring matter from its disc at a record-breaking 6 billion tons per second — eight times faster than a few months earlier.

 "This is the strongest accretion episode ever recorded for a planetary-mass object," said Almendros-Abad.